Applying to Law School Admissions FAQ

 Consider Retaking the LSAT

-Two of the most important facets of your application are your undergraduate GPA and your LSAT score.
-For many law school applicants, it's a bit too late to significantly alter one's GPA, but thanks to new admissions policies, there has never been a better time to improve on one's LSAT score.
-Until recently, law schools generally considered the average of all of a students LSAT scores.
-Now, however, almost every school looks at a student's highest score.
-So if you got waitlisted or rejected the first time around, retaking the LSAT might be the best way to strengthen your application.
+The two most important facets of your application are your undergraduate GPA and your LSAT score.
+For many law school applicants, it's a bit too late to significantly alter one's GPA, but you may still be able to retake the LSAT to improve your score.
+Law schools look at a student's highest score, so if you got waitlisted or rejected the first time around, retaking the LSAT might be the best way to strengthen your application.

 What is involved in deferring law school?